PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-06 09:20:55
+Last updated: 2024-04-06 09:21:28
-Random Quote: Out there, I don't stand a chance.
-I do in here. - Jang Deok-su
+Random Quote: There's kids playing hockey in the back.
+It's like you want us to make fun of you! - Barney Stinson